Agent Sai Srinivasa Athreya: Production

 The lead actor Naveen Polishetty explained that when he was looking for some good scripts, the director Swaroop contacted him on Facebook and told him the film's title and about the protagonist.
 When he narrated the whole story, Polishetty agreed to do the film if they got to work together on the final version.
-Swaroop agreed and they met at Hyderabad, where Polishetty's 4-years of experience as a writer helped him and they together worked on the script for eight months.
+Swaroop agreed and they met in Hyderabad, where Polishetty's 4 years of experience as a writer helped him and they together worked on the script for eight months.

 The soundtrack was composed by Mark K Robin and the cinematography was handled by Sunny Kurapati.
-The film was produced by the Malli Raava fame Rahul Yadav Nakka.
+The film was produced by the Malli Raava-fame Rahul Yadav Nakka.

 Soundtrack

 The film's only song is "Sherlock Holmes", composed by Mark K Robin.
 It has two versions: one sung by Anurag Kulkarni, and another by Harika Narayan.

 Release

 The film was released theatrically on 21 June 2019.